ThaumRystra/DiceCloud/app/private/docs/property/attribute.md

 # Attribute

-Attributes are the core properties of a DiceCloud creature.
-Each attribute represents some numerical value of the creature.
+Attributes represent the numerical values of the creature.

 Attributes can be targeted by [effects](/docs/property/effect) which can change their total value in a non-destructive way.
 For example, if a class level gives you an ability score increase of +2 strength when it is taken, instead of directly editing the strength attribute, you add an effect to the class level that adds 2 to strength.
 The total value of strength will increase by 2 and it will show a record of that ability score increase and where it came from.